 We perform our surround channel tests with a similar setup to our stereo channel tests.
-We use a room that's 18' (L) x 16' (W) x 9' (H), with one couch and minimal sound treatment to represent a typical living room.
-The soundbar and the table it sits on are 7.5 feet away from our microphone array.
-We test with the soundbar placed 6.5 feet and 8.5 feet from the microphone to get a better understanding of the sound profile at different positions.
+We use a room that's 20' (L) x 16' (W) x 10' (H), with one couch and minimal sound treatment to represent a typical living room.
+We test with the soundbar placed 6.5 feet, 7.5 feet, and 8.5 feet away from the microphone array to get a better understanding of the sound profile at different positions.
 We use a laser measuring tool to ensure that the microphone array, table, and soundbar are at the appropriate distance from the side walls, and the subwoofer and the satellites if they're included in the setup.
-We test the surround channels using the same preset selected for our stereo frequency response tests, and not with preliminary calibration.
+We test the surround channels using the same preset selected for our stereo frequency response tests and not with preliminary calibration.
 In some cases, we need to change the preset to get the surround channels to work, but we specify that in the text when it happens.

 While many soundbars support surround content, not all of them reproduce that content in the same way.
 Localization describes how the soundbar is setup to playback surround content.
 Depending on the localization, the soundbar may offer a more immersive listening experience, and it may be able to more accurately localize objects like voices within the soundstage.

 As part of our surround 5.1 tests, we measure the frequency response of the surround channels.
-We play a sine wave tone at -6 dB FS between 20 Hz and 20 kHz and plot its output, in dB, on a frequency response graph.
+With the bar calibrated at 80 dB, we play a sine wave tone between 20 Hz and 20 kHz and plot its output, in dB, on a frequency response graph.
 From the graph, we can see how accurately the soundbar reproduces the wide range of frequencies found in audio content, from the low-bass to the high-treble.

 Ultimately, the slope of the frequency response graph shows the overall tonal balance of the soundbar's sound profile.
-A negative slope means that the bar reproduces more bass than treble, so it may sound thumpy, punchy, and boomy.
-A positive slope means that there's more treble than bass, which can result in a sound that's bright, sparkling, or even piercing.
+A negative slope means that the bar reproduces more bass than treble, so it sounds thumpy, punchy, and boomy.
+A positive slope means that there's more treble than bass, which results in a sound that's bright, sparkling, or even piercing.
 A slope closer to zero represents a balanced sound overall.

 As with our stereo frequency response tests, we don't score the slope of the surround channels' frequency response.
-Depending on your personal preferences, you may prefer a soundbar with a different tonal balance.
-For example, a balanced sound is considered suitable for most types of audio content, while a bass-heavy sound can add more thump and punch to help you feel the rumble in bass-heavy music and action-packed movie scenes.
+Your personal preferences shape which tonal balance is ideal for you.
+For example, a balanced sound is suitable for most audio content, while a bass-heavy sound adds more thump and punch to help you feel the rumble in bass-heavy music and action-packed movie scenes.

 Standard error is a measurement that shows the average deviation of the soundbar's in-room frequency response from the in-room target response.
 It can help you see how accurately the soundbar can reproduce audio at different frequencies, from the low bass to the high treble.
-Most surround content contains a wide range of frequencies, from the thumpy bass in action-packed scenes to the dialogue and lead instruments in the mid-range to the cymbals and other voices in the treble range.
+Most surround content contains a wide range of frequencies, from the thumpy bass in action-packed scenes to the dialogue in the mid-range to the higher-pitched voices in the treble range.

 For our tests, we use the Harman in-room response curve as our target.
 The Harman curve is the result of research that found the frequency response that sounds the most pleasing to most listeners, and it adds a little extra emphasis in the bass and a little less emphasis in the treble.
 It's ideal to find a soundbar with a low amount of standard error since this tends to represent a cleaner, more even sound that's closer to the target curve.

 Usually, you can see which soundbars have a higher amount of standard error just by looking at the graph.
-If the frequency response tends to fluctuate a lot, it probably has a higher standard error.
+If the frequency response fluctuates a lot, it probably has a higher standard error.
 If it's mostly flat and close to the middle, it probably has a lower amount of standard error.

 Also, these fluctuations in the graph can give you a better idea of how the soundbar reproduces audio content at each frequency.
 For example, deviations in the bass range determine the amount of thump and punch reproduced by the soundbar, important for feeling the deep rumble in action-packed scenes.
-Voices and instruments reproduce in the mid-range, so fluctuations here can make them sound muddy or push them to the back of the mix.
-Higher frequencies like cymbals or S and T sounds reproduce in the treble range, so deviations here can make them sound either piercing or dull.
+Voices reproduce in the mid-range, so fluctuations here make them sound muddy or push them to the back of the mix.
+Higher frequencies like S and T sounds reproduce in the treble range, so deviations here make them sound either piercing or dull.

-For many listeners, it's important to find a soundbar that can get loud so their audio content can fill up a large room or a crowded party.
-We measure the soundbar's Sound Pressure Level @ Max Volume in decibels (dB) using a microphone array.
+Love to crank up the volume?
+This test is for you.
+It measures the soundbar's Sound Pressure Level @ Max Volume in decibels (dB) using a microphone array.
 Essentially, this measurement shows how loud the soundbar can get when you push it to its maximum volume.

 We consider a good value to be above 92 dB SPL since this gives you a lot of flexibility in selecting the volume for your audio content.
-While most of the bars we've tested score between 80 and 100 dB SPL, some can get even louder on their surround channels, such as the LG SN11RG, which reaches 125.7 dB SPL.
+While most of the bars we've tested score between 80 and 100 dB SPL, some can get even louder on their surround channels, like the Samsung HW-Q90R, which reaches 123 dB SPL on its surround channels.

 Total harmonic distortion, or THD, is a measurement that shows the number of unwanted frequencies that the soundbar reproduces alongside the intended frequencies.
 Essentially, it compares the audio input (the video game or movie you're listening to) with the soundbar's output to see if the audio reproduces the way it was intended by whoever mixed it.

-If you like to listen to your audio at loud volumes, you'll want to see if the soundbar maintains clean and pure audio reproduction when the bar is pushed to its maximum volume.
-We measure the amount of total harmonic distortion, or THD, on the surround channels at max volume.
+However, as volume increases, the amount of total harmonic distortion, or THD, tends to increase.
+This test is designed to see if the soundbar maintains clean and pure audio reproduction when the bar is pushed to its maximum volume.
+We measure the amount of THD on the surround channels at max volume.
 Again, we apply a spectrally pure sine wave and compare the soundbar's output with the input to determine the amount of distortion.

-If you like to listen to surround sound content, you'll want a soundbar with a good surrounds performance.
-Our tests evaluate the soundbar's soundstage and whether or not it can accurately localize objects within the sound image.
+If you like feeling immersed in movies and video games, you'll want a soundbar with a good surrounds performance.
+Our tests evaluate the soundbar's soundstage and whether or not it can accurately localize objects within it.
 We also look at how accurately the soundbar can reproduce a deep bass and clear dialogue on its surround channels, how loud they get, and whether your audio reproduces without a lot of distortion.
 Ultimately, a good surrounds performance can help you feel immersed in your audio content from all angles.